acedatabasefoundation/db/README.md

 ## Storage
 * Memory
-    * The max size v8 allows for a `new Map()` is 1 gigabyte
-    * Ace puts the most recent 45 megabytes of writes (estimated 3+ million graph items) into an in memory map
+    * Ace puts writes into a sorted array to allow binary searching later, and an append only file
-    * Querying the in memory map allows 1ms queries at its max size
-    * If the application server restarts, the map is rebuilt thanks to the write ahead log
+    * If the application server restarts, the array is rebuilt thanks to the append only file
 * File
     * To the specified directory:
         * When a request or a transaction is succesful, data updates are:
-            * Appended to the write ahead log (file)
+            * Appended to the append only file
                 * Writes are fast b/c file append is fast
-            * Added to the write ahead log map (memory)
+            * Added to the append only file map (memory)
-        * When the write ahead log map reaches 45 megabytes
-            * Keys are sorted (to allow binary searching) and written to an immutable file
-            * Write ahead log map is cleared
-            * Write ahead log file is cleared

 ## Transactions